Evidence Level

 Sleep onset latency — modest effect in adults

-Children and adolescents — stronger evidence
+Children and adolescents — stronger evidence than adults

-Choi 2022 meta-analysis (Sleep Med Rev, PMID 36179487) of 24 RCTs found melatonin significantly improved sleep onset latency and total sleep time in children and adolescents with chronic insomnia, but NOT in adults with non-comorbid insomnia.
-Particularly effective in pediatric ASD, ADHD, and neurodevelopmental disorders where intrinsic melatonin signaling may be disrupted.
+Pooled analysis of 24 trials found melatonin significantly improves sleep onset latency and total sleep time in children and adolescents with chronic insomnia, but not in adults with non-comorbid insomnia.
+Particularly effective in pediatric autism spectrum disorder (ASD), ADHD, and neurodevelopmental disorders where intrinsic melatonin signaling may be disrupted.
+One of the few sleep aids with evidence-based pediatric use.

-Jet lag — strongest indication
+Jet lag — strongest single indication

 Shift work sleep disorder